 Disclaimer: I do not work with/for any of the brands mentioned in this blog post.
 All of the results below are my personal opinion.

-The cookies baked with King Arthur Measure for Measure didn’t spread.
+The cookies baked with King Arthur Measure for Measure didn't spread.
 Well, they did spread a tiny bit not very much.
-First I thought this was an error on my end but I double weighted the flour and checked my notes and there was no user error to find.
-King Arthur uses super fine brown rice flour as their first ingredient which makes me think the brown rice does absorb all the liquid (eggs and butter) and therefor makes it a very compact cookie.
-To be honest, I didn’t think there was anything wrong with the cookie but in the IG polls regarding which cookie my community thinks looks the best, King Arthur was the clear looser (one day 1…. on day 5 they were they clear winner!)
+First I thought this was an error on my end but I double-weighted the flour and checked my notes and there was no user error to find.
+King Arthur uses super fine brown rice flour as their first ingredient which makes me think the brown rice does absorb all the liquid (eggs and butter) and therefore makes it a very compact cookie.
+To be honest, I didn't think there was anything wrong with the cookie but in the IG polls regarding which cookie my community thinks looks the best, King Arthur was the clear loser (one day 1.... on day 5 they were the clear winner!)

 The King Arthur cookies had a very cakey texture/structure but exceptional flavor.
 No grittiness and strange aftertaste.
-Cookies made with King Arthur Measure for Measure did stay fresh for five days (you ready this correct – 5 days) because because of added added vitamins and minerals.
-This blend very similar to my own brown rice flour blend which I used for years at my gluten free retail bakery.
-It’s an exceptional product that works for (almost) anything.
-I don’t recommend trying yeasted doughs with it (the brown rice is just too heavy for it)
+Cookies made with King Arthur Measure for Measure did stay fresh for five days (you ready this correct - 5 days) because of added vitamins and minerals.
+This blend is very similar to my own brown rice flour blend which I used for years at my gluten-free retail bakery.
+It's an exceptional product that works for (almost) anything.
+I don't recommend trying yeasted doughs with it (the brown rice is just too heavy for it)

-The cookies baked with Bob’s Red Mill’s 1-for-1 baked off the most even with crispy edges, a little puff in the middle.
-The texture reminded me of a traditional chocolate chip cookie with the chew in the middle (please be aware it’s been 20+ years since I ate a “traditional” chocolate chip cookie).
+The cookies baked with Bob's Red Mill's 1-for-1 baked off the most even with crispy edges, a little puff in the middle.
+The texture reminded me of a traditional chocolate chip cookie with the chew in the middle (please be aware it's been 20+ years since I ate a "traditional" chocolate chip cookie).
 The cookie had a very balanced taste (sweetness from the Sweet Rice Flour ) but a slight grittiness to it.
-As far as I know, Bob’s Red Mill does not use a superfine brown rice flour.
-I never had a lot of luck with their brown rice flour which can be found at almost every major grocery store.
+As far as I know, Bob's Red Mill does not use superfine brown rice flour.
 As for freshness, this cookie stayed fresh for four days.

 Overall conclusion and recommendation